 2. Visit the Pink Lakes of Las Coloradas

 Seeing coloured water is one of the most mesmerising things in life.
 You can never beat the euphoric vibes you get from witnessing the wonders of nature.
 The Pink Lakes of Las Coloradas is one of the best tourist attractions in Cancun and all of Mexico as well.
 After all, who, in their right mind, would miss an opportunity like this one?

 The Pink Lakes lie on the tip of the Yucatán Peninsula.
 They seem to be straight out of an imaginary world.
 The vast waters get their otherworldly tint from the abundant presence of red algae and brine shrimps in these salty waters.
 No matter how tempting it is, swimming in this highly salted water is not recommended.
 It is hard to tell whether the quality of the water makes it suitable for swimming.
 Moreover, it is deemed a protected zone.

 3. Take a Trip to Chichen Itza

-If history is your thing, you will find a lot of ancient breeze hanging around the Chichen Itza, telling stories of a bygone era.
+If history is your thing, you will hear a lot of ancient stories from locals hanging around the Chichen Itza, stories of a bygone era.
 This spot is home to numerous historical landmarks that unfold layers of Mexican history.
 It is a significant tourist attraction that people fly to from different parts of the world to learn about the rich history of the Mayan culture.

 Chichen Itza embraces El Castillo, the Sacred Cenote, the impressive Temple of the Warriors, and the Great Ball Court.
 They are all archaeological sites with fascinating sightings and deep history rooted in every corner.
 Cancun may be famous for its beaches and resorts, but little do people know about its historical sites that are worth visiting.